fazlan/energyaustralia-ce/digital-eacodingtest-ui/README.md

 From `digital-eacodingtest-api` directory, run `./gradlew clean bootRun` to start the api (if not already) at http://localhost:18080/api/v1.

-From `digital-eacodingtest-ui` directory, run `npm run serve` for a dev server.
+From `digital-eacodingtest-ui` directory, run `npm i` and `npm run serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build

-Run `npm i`

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.